reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 .. note::

-    Normally in React the ``did_render`` function is called once an update has been commited to the screen.
+    Normally in React the ``did_render`` function is called once an update has been committed to the screen.
 Since no such action is performed by IDOM, and the time at which the update is displayed cannot be known we are unable to achieve parity with this behavior.